-The Excel MONTH function, when supplied with a date, returns an integer representing the month of the year (from 1 - 12).
+The Excel MONTH function, returns an integer representing the month of the year (from 1 - 12) of a supplied date.

-where the date argument can be supplied to the function as either :
+where the date argument can be supplied to the function as either :or

 Warning: If you attempt to input the date argument as text, there is a chance that Excel may misinterpret this, depending on the date system, or date interpretation settings on your computer.

 Also, although you can input the date as a serial number, this is not recommended, as the serial numbers may vary across different computer systems.

 The following example shows the month function used to extract the month from 3 different dates.

 Note that, in the above examples, as recommended by Microsoft, the date value is always supplied as either a reference to a cell containing a date, or as a value returned from another function.

 Further examples of the Excel Month function can be found on the Microsoft Office website.